radprogrammer/dotenv-RFC/README.md

 Example:
 ````
 MULTILINE_VAR="this double-quoted value
-is multi-line and should be supported along with {$KEY} variable interpolation"
+is multi-line and should be supported along with ${KEY} variable interpolation"
 ````

 Implementations MAY support the use of backticks to define non-interpolated multi-line values.